dblock/code.dblock.org/_posts/2008/2008-12-10-howto-remote-control-copy-and-run-programs-on-a-vmware-workstation-or-vi-server-using-vix-apis.markdown

 #### VMWare Programming APIs

-There're two types of APIs.
+There are two types of APIs.

 - **VMWare Virtual Infrastructure SDK** : a set of tools and APIs to manage a VMWare Infrastructure environment.
 A toolkit has also been released that contains managed wrappers on top of the SOAP interface provided by a VMWare deployment.
 It's focused on VMWare ESX or VirtualCenter management and is beyond the scope of this post.